charkour/zundo/README.md

 - `coolOffDurationMs` option is now handled by the `handleSet` option by wrapping the setter function with a throttle or debounce function.

 #### Import changes

 - The middleware is called `temporal` rather than `undoMiddleware`

 ### New Features

+#### New Options

+- `partialize` option to omit or include specific fields.
+By default, the entire state object is tracked.
+- `limit` option to limit the number of previous and future states stored in history.
+- `equality` option to use a custom equality function to determine when a state change should be tracked.
+By default, all state changes are tracked.
-- `diff` option to store state delta rather than full object
+- `diff` option to store state delta rather than full object.
-- `handleSet` option to throttle or debounce state changes
-- `onSave` option to call a function when the temporal store is updated
+- `onSave` option to call a function when the temporal store is updated.
-- `wrapTemporal` option to wrap the temporal store with middleware
+- `handleSet` option to throttle or debounce state changes.
-- `pastStates` and `futureStates` options to initialize the temporal store with past and future states
+= `pastStates` and `futureStates` options to initialize the temporal store with past and future states.
+- `wrapTemporal` option to wrap the temporal store with middleware.
+The `temporal` store is a vanilla zustand store.

+#### New `temporal.getState()` API

-- `undo`, `redo`, and `clear` functions are now available on the temporal store
+- `undo`, `redo`, and `clear` functions are now always defined.
+They can no longer be `undefined`.
+- `undo()` and `redo()` functions now accept an optional `steps` parameter to go back or forward multiple states at once.
-- `isTracking`, `pause`, and `resume` functions are now available on the temporal store
+- `isTracking` flag, and `pause`, and `resume` functions are now available on the temporal store.
-- `setOnSave` function is now available on the temporal store
+- `setOnSave` function is now available on the temporal store to change the `onSave` behavior after the store has been created.

 ### Migration Steps